Audio and Video Conferencing Icebreakers

 Go with me on this one.
 I just made it up.
 If the usual icebreakers are becoming stale, get creative with a team project.
 This one takes a little bit of advanced planning, but the bonding benefits outweigh the upfront work.
 Send each team member a package that includes a small pot, a packet of seeds and a set of paints and brushes.
 The team can virtually decorate their pots together as a team building event.
 Or, create their painted pot masterpieces on their own time and then share at the beginning of the next online meeting.
 Once the seeds are planted, the pots can stay on the desktop so that everyone can keep track of their growth.
 Kick off status meetings or other recurring meetings by checking in on the plant’s progress.

-Last Minute Icebreaker Tips
+Conference Call Icebreaker Tips

 There are a few “don’ts” that you want to keep in mind when starting a meeting with an icebreaker.